kuronekouwu/cloudflare-access-login/README.md

 # Cloudflare access login
-A simple login cloudflare access and store token into `.cloudflared`
+A simple login cloudflare access and store token into `.cloudflared` with using NodeJS

 ## ⚠️ Note
 I'm not cloudflared developer.
 I use code reference from repo [Cloudflared](https://github.com/cloudflare/cloudflared).
 The reason why I made this.
 Because I use from porject [FishTerm](https://github.com/mrwan200/fishterm).